What is SEL and Why is it Important?

 - Make responsible and caring decisions

-Why is SEL Important?
+Why does SEL matter?

 Studies have shown the many positive benefits of SEL for students, schools, and society as a whole.

 - Helping students learn to recognize and communicate about emotions, giving children the language and self-regulation skills they need to manage strong feelings and control aggression

 - Improved attitudes and behaviors, including a greater motivation to learn, improved relationships with peers, and a deeper connection to their school